KaanME/NBA-Fantasy-Score-Predictor/data story/README.md

 # Springboard Data Storytelling Assignment

-## The Evolution of the 3 Pointer Since the Turn of the Century
+## What is the minutes distribution of the highest scoring fantasy players?

-Taking a look at how teams have shifted their focus on 3 pointers and how it has affected their offensive efficiency.
+### How is it different from players playing a similar range of minutes?
+## How has 3 point shooting changed over time?
+### How has offensive efficiency changed overtime?
+Does it correspond to the 3 pointer trend?
+### Do teams that take more 3 pointers have more efficient offenses?